Why Your Blockchain Should Be on Dune

 • RPC Node Calls:

-The RPC node must support the following methods to so Dune can transform raw data into Dune’s standard EVM schema for transactions, logs, traces, and blocks:
+The RPC node must support the following methods so Dune can transform raw data into Dune’s standard EVM schema for transactions, logs, traces, and blocks:

 • eth_getBlockByNumber (for blocks/transactions)